-15) The block has a landlords' electrical distribution board at high level on the ground floor of the common area.
+- 13) There is no chute room or dry riser. - 14) The block has a landlords' electrical distribution board at high level on the ground floor of the common area.
 When any refurbishment of the building takes place consideration should be given to enclosing this electrical distribution board in a suitably fire-resistant cabinet.

-16) At the time of the assessment, it was noted that landing floors were fitted with carpet.
+15) At the time of the assessment, it was noted that landing floors were fitted with carpet.
 It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.